 Q. What standards should we focus on for the 2014-2015 school year?

-A. Ohio’s New Learning Standards.
-By teaching Ohio’s New Learning Standards, teachers are preparing students for the assessments they are taking.
+A. Ohio’s Learning Standards.
+By teaching Ohio’s Learning Standards, teachers are preparing students for the assessments they are taking.
 Teachers should prepare students on above content in science and social studies that will be included on the OGT.

 FAQs about Dual Aligned Assessments